5 Reasons To Quit Facebook

-Being a Social Media-addict, it's never easy finding reasons to NOT like Facebook, or sorts.
-There've been really strong reasons, however, behind writing this article.
-We all 'Facebook' for a reason or the other.
+Being a social media addict, it is not easy to NOT like Facebook or sorts.
+There have been really strong reasons, however, behind writing this article.
+We all 'Facebook' for one or the other reason.
 But there may be many others, why we should not.

-Earlier today, I was going through a photo-album and ‘tagging’ people.
+Earlier today, I was going through a photo album and ‘tagging’ people.
 (That’s what we’re supposed to do, right?
 ‘Tag Faces’?
 ‘Face’ book?)
 So I did.
-To my surprise, I could recognize two extremely opposite sets of people:
+To my surprise, I could identify two extremely opposite sets of people:

 - People that I never imagined would use a computer, were on Facebook.
 (I wouldn’t have imagined this, say, five years ago.
 But not anymore.
-They’re quite active.
+They are quite active.
 They do ‘like’ my comments and photos off and on.
-They’re very much here to stay.)
+They are very much here to stay.)

 - People that could be on Facebook weren’t really there.

-Thanks to my partial (and very little) study of Bhagwad-Gita, the first thought was to challenge my own view.
+Thanks to my partial (and very little) knowledge of the Bhagwad Gita, my first thought was to challenge my own view.
 And in no time, I came up with these five first reasons why my cousin should NOT join Facebook:

-1. Primary Communication Channel: Facebook on computer, and eventually on mobile.
+1. Primary Communication Channel: Facebook on a computer, and eventually on mobile.
 Soon it becomes the first (and only?) method of contacting a person.
-We tend to contact people via ‘posting on wall’ or ‘sending a message’ on Facebook instead of calling, SMSing or emailing normally.
-We assume the other person will also check her/his Facebook account the first thing in the morning, way before brushing the teeth or rushing to loo.
+We tend to contact people via ‘posting on their walls’ or ‘sending a message’ on Facebook instead of calling, SMSing, or emailing normally.
+We assume the other person will also check their Facebook account first thing in the morning, way before brushing their teeth or rushing to the loo.

-Very recently my college-friend Jeeva was in Bangalore; he ‘sent a message’ to me on Facebook (instead of sending an email or SMS or call) which I failed to check in time.
-And what we missed could’ve been one of the greatest evenings in six years, pending since the graduation.
+Very recently my college-friend Jeeva was in Bangalore.
+He ‘sent a message’ to me on Facebook (instead of sending an email or SMS or call) which I failed to check in time.
+And what we missed could’ve been an ultimate reunion after six years, pending since graduation.

 2. He, Who Is On Facebook, Only Exists: People (we all, that is) start becoming judgemental about others (friends and family) based on their Facebook presence.
-If one’s not here, s/he may not actually exist.
-It straight away adds to her/his social crisis.
+If one’s not here, they may not actually exist.
+It straight away adds to their social crisis.
 Obviously, if you’re NOT on Facebook, you’re at least one point less than others who are.
 Duh!

-We need not remember birthdays and anniversaries, because if one has any, s/he would share it on Facebook.
-And if she hasn’t shared it, why wish her at all?
-I once hid my birthday and some of my friends (on Facebook) missed wishing me.
-They later blamed me for not ‘sharing’ it – of course, by one ‘writing on my Facebook wall’ and the rest ‘commenting’ on it.
-Can’t clearly recall, but a few mut have ‘liked’ it as well!
+We need not remember birthdays and anniversaries because if one has any, they would share it on Facebook.
+And if they haven't shared it, why wish them at all?
+I used to hide my birthday and some of my friends (on Facebook) missed wishing me on one of my birthdays.
+They later blamed me for not ‘sharing’ it, of course, by one of them ‘writing on my Facebook wall’ and the rest ‘commenting’ on it.
+Can’t clearly recall, but a few must have ‘liked’ it as well!
 (My cousin - not on Facebook - called and wished me the first thing in the morning!)

-One famous story goes as, a girl insisted her boyfriend to change his ‘Relationship status’ from ‘Single’ to ‘In a relationship’ one evening.
+One famous story goes as a girl insisted her boyfriend change his ‘Relationship status’ on Facebook from ‘Single’ to ‘In a relationship’ one evening.
 The guy joking denied and the girl committed suicide that very night (thinking her boyfriend was cheating on her).
-Well, there’s positive side - she’ll always be there with us - on Facebook.
+Well, there’s an upside to this - she’ll always be there with us - on Facebook.

-4. The Matrix World Is The Reality: Any avid Facebook user would agree with me that the Facebook addiction often goes beyond reality.
-We become so involved and obsessed with our virtual identity, that real world starts seeming less important.
+4. The Matrix World Is The Reality: Any avid Facebook user would agree with me that Facebook addiction often goes beyond reality.
+We become so involved and obsessed with our virtual identity, that the real-world starts seeming less important.
 Our relationships and approach start getting defined based on Facebook recognition – one must like and compliment his wife/girlfriend’s profile picture.
-No matter he can’t remember the last time he bought her real flowers.
+No matter if he can’t remember the last time he bought her real flowers.

-5. New 'Me' No More – Only New Facebook Profile: Those deeply involved in ‘The Social Network’ often start suppressing independent thoughts.
-We start thinking from ‘Facebook’ framework.
+5. New 'Me' No More – Only New Facebook Profile Photo: Those deeply involved in ‘The Social Network’ often start suppressing independent thoughts.
+We start thinking from the ‘Facebook’ framework.
 ‘This must become my Profile Picture’.
 ‘I’m so gonna write this for my status message’.
-No more introspecting; if something isn’t on Facebook or doesn’t fit on my profile, it’s not important.
+No more introspecting; if something isn’t on Facebook or doesn’t fit my profile, it’s not important.
 Death of ideas.
 The only change will be the change in Facebook design.
-The only thing new, is the new profile picture – you haven’t changed it in a while, your life’s lame.
+The only thing new is the new profile picture – you haven’t changed it in a while, your life is lame.

 These are just the first few points I could jot down.
 There surely are a thousand others.

 And I’m sure, somewhere deep within, we all are convinced that Facebook has touched and affected our lives quite closely.
-Causing a significant damage on times.
+Causing significant damage on time.
 Do tell me your story!

 Bonus Video: (Jan 20, 2015 Update)